siegerts/xiegerts.com/content/about.md

 I've been building products and services for the past 15 years.
 I've worked on a variety of projects, from building browser extensions to SaaS products.
 Recently, I've consulted with startups and enterprises on building Chrome extensions, full stack serverless applications, and cloud-native architectures.

-- Developer Advocate @ Neon - Serverless Postgres
+- Developer Advocacy @ Neon - Serverless Postgres

 - Senior Product Manager, Technical @ Amazon Web Services